sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/05_vba/interop-vba.md

 End Sub
 ```

-*Note that new subscribers will not automatically get the data that has been previously published to the stream.
+*Note that new subscribers won't automatically get the data that has been previously published to the stream.
 This handler is the place where you can send private updates to the new subscriber, if necessary.*

 #### Handling Removed Subscriptions